cvxgrp/cvxpygen/README.md

 To enable this feature, set `solver='explicit'` when generating code.
 By default, only the primal solution is computed.
 To also compute the dual solution, pass `solver_opts={'dual': True}`.
+Also, you can choose to store the explicit solution in half precision (instead of single precision), by setting `'fp16': True` in `solver_opts`.

 This feature is limited to small problems with a few variables and parameters.
 See our [manuscript](https://stanford.edu/~boyd/papers/cvxpygen_mpqp.html) for more details.
+You can control the maximum number of floating point numbers in the explicit solution via `'max_floats'` (default is `1e6`) and the maximum number of regions (see the manuscript for what this means, default is `500`) via `'max_regions'` in the `solver_opts` dict.

 ## Tests